radhe-raman-tiwari/Rice-crop-Insects-and-Weed-Detection-using-faster-R-CNN/models/research/object_detection/README.md

 (tensorflow) C:\models\research\object_detection> jupyter notebook camera_detection.ipynb
 ```

-# Train Your Own Model by doing these steps :
+# Train Your Own Model by doing these Steps :

 ### 3. Gather and Label Pictures
 Now that the TensorFlow Object Detection API is all set up and ready to go, we need to provide the images it will use to train a new detection classifier.